 Seminars

 Attending seminars is a great way to expand your knowledge in our areas of physics, astronomy, and materials science.
 Invited faculty, PAMS alumni, and speakers from the industry give talks on their research/work.
-Members of the PAMS department are highly encouraged to attend our seminars and the MSU community as a whole is also more than welcome to attend.
+Members of the PAMS department are highly encouraged to attend our seminars.
+The MSU community as a whole is also more than welcome to attend.

 Thursdays, 4:00 p.m.*